Alvin1234567/Laravel-shopcheckout/readme.md

 # Shopcheckout

 This project has been used to test developer's knowledge around Laravel.
-It servers as a shop checkout system around three compoments user, product and transaction.
+It serves as a shop checkout system around three components user, product and transaction.

 ## Basic requirements: